nolash/erc20-demurrage-token/README.md

   - bits 000-055: period
   - bits 056-215: supply
   - bits 216-253: participant count
-  - bits     254: Set if invidiual redistribution amounts are fractions (TODO)
+  - bits     254: Set if individual redistribution amounts are fractions (TODO)
   - bits     255: Set if "dust" has been transferred to sink (TODO)